Tell the Home Office

-You must tell the Home Office when you divorce or separate from your partner if your visa is based on your relationship.
+You must usually tell the Home Office when you divorce or separate from your partner if your visa is based on your relationship.

 Your visa is based on your relationship if you have permission to stay in the UK for a limited time as:

 - a dependant on your partner’s UK visa

 - a spouse or partner on a family visa

 The same rules apply if your ex-partner’s visa is based on your relationship (for example they’re your dependant or you’re their ‘sponsor’).

 How to tell the Home Office

 Send an email to the Home Office to tell them that the relationship has ended.

 - date of birth